1. New Beginnings

 - Be Active: Even though the holiday season is hectic, be sure to make time to exercise.
 You can even build it into the holiday festivities by going ice skating, sledding or building a snowman.

 Staying well hydrated is key to feeling good.
-So make sure you drink enough: on average that means 9 cups of fluid a day for women, and 13 for men.
-Caffeine-free calorie-free beverages like water are best, but fruit juice, milk, sports drink and soft drink are also hydrating.
+So make sure you drink enough: On average that means 9 cups of fluid a day for women, and 13 for men.
+Caffeine-free, calorie-free beverages like water are best, but fruit juice, milk, sports drinks and soft drinks are also hydrating.
 Surprisingly, even caffeinated beverages like coffee and tea contribute to your total fluid intake.

 14. Sweet Tooth Satisfiers

-When your sweet tooth is calling, try satisfying it with something healthy, like a few slices of sweet juicy mango, or sliced apple and pear made special with a sprinkle of cinnamon.
-If it's a cookie you crave, try a biscotti--it has fewer calories than most cookies.
+When your sweet tooth is calling, try satisfying it with something healthy, like a few slices of sweet, juicy mango, or sliced apple and pear made special with a sprinkle of cinnamon.
+If it's a cookie you crave, try a biscotti — it has fewer calories than most cookies.
 If only chocolate will do, go for it.
-Just opt for dark chocolate (which has the most antioxdants) and keep it to an ounce, about the size of three fingers.
+Just opt for dark chocolate (which has the most antioxidants) and keep it to an ounce, about the size of three fingers.

 15. Sleep Yourself Thinner